 Avoid or moderate use of alcoholic or caffeinated beverages.
 Don't smoke and avoid secondhand smoke.
 Nicotine in tobacco products may reduce blood flow to the structures of the ear, leading to tinnitus.

 Maintain a healthy weight.
 Excess weight can cause high blood pressure.
 Elevated blood pressure can cause sensitivity to noise and tinnitus.
 Exercise regularly and eat a balanced diet.

 Is There Anything to Lessen the Intensity of Tinnitus?

-- Avoid nerve stimulants such as coffee and colas (caffeine) and tobacco (nicotine).
+- Avoid stimulants such as caffeine and nicotine.

 - Stop worrying about the tinnitus.
-The more you worry and concentrate on the noise, the louder it will become.
+The more you concentrate on the noise, the louder it will become.

 - Exercise regularly.

-- Utilize a masking noise (for example, a competing sound such as a ticking clock, a radio, a fan, or white noise machine).
+- Use masking noise such as a ticking clock, a radio, a fan, or white noise machine.